troy8486/netflixgpt/notes.md

 - Login /Sign Up
     - Sign In/ Sign up form
     - Use Formik for Validation (for huge forms)
+    - form validation along with useRef -> used to reference a value
 - Browse (after Authentication)
     - Header
     - Main Movie